craigw/rubbish_collection/README.md

 at the [local authority database][0] in my [local\_authority gem][1].
 It's the last column of the CSV row.

+Note that the API of the address object used in this gem hasn't yet been settled on.
+Different local authorities need different parts or formats of the address to determine collection times eg Southwark and Redbridge are pretty good with just the postcode but Westminster need a street name.
+At some point we should either find a gem that already caters to addresses and provides a nice API and tools for comparison, or we should define or own.

 [0]: https://raw.github.com/craigw/local_authority/master/db/local_authorities.csv
 [1]: https://github.com/craigw/local_authority

 ## Contributing